-When someone comes to our McCarrick Family Center, the first person they often meet is 19-year old Marlene.
+When someone comes to our Catholic Charities Center, the first person they often meet is 19-year old Marlene.
 Smiling and bubbly, she makes families feel at ease and welcomed.
 She knows what’s it’s like to be in their shoes – just a few months earlier, she was the one walking through the door.

 When Marlene heard the judge’s ruling, she started to cry.
 She knew then her American dream to become a doctor could happen.

-To prepare her future career in medicine, Marlene volunteers at the medical clinic and dental clinic in the McCarrick Family Center.
+To prepare her future career in medicine, Marlene volunteers at the medical clinic and dental clinic in the Catholic Charities Center.
 “We are like a family here, we all help each other.
 Catholic Charities has opened so many doors for me and I can’t see my life without them.”